 Although cloudy, the scenery was stunning from this eagle’s nest of a view.
 The rocky crags looked to be Appenzell’s backbone.
 While I was admiring the scenery, a red cable car emerged from the valley floor toward a destination above.

 I hiked through the cave and climbed out of the other side.
 The knoll at the top of the ridge was open and grassy.
 I passed the Wasserauen-Ebenalp aerial-tramway station where the cable car had docked and continued to the top of the mountain.
 At the mile-high summit, I stopped in Berggasthaus Ebenalp for vegetable-barley soup.
 Several other hikers were taking a break as well.

 I decided to ride the aerial tramway down to Wasserauen and hike back to Seealpsee rather than return on the same trail by which I had just arrived.
 The only other passenger was an American from California.
 His wife was from Elyria, Ohio, and graduated from BGSU the same year as I did.
 The operator told us supplies for the high-altitude lodges were transported via the tramway.
 The buildings on the valley floor looked like Lego blocks.
 The ride down to them was quick and smooth.

 At the bottom I began the steep trek back to Berggasthaus Seealpsee.
 This time, however, it was easier due to the lighter load.
-A class of middle-school students from near Basil were also climbing.
+A class of middle-school students from near Basil was also climbing.

 Past the lake and toward the end of the valley, I explored a high waterfall and found another tramway station among the small cottages and huts.
 The gondola was not an enclosed cabin, but instead a small open cage.
 I watched someone descend in it, as if riding in a shopping cart.

 Back at the lodge, I ordered chäsmaggerone, a pasta, potato, cheese, and onion dish, served with apple sauce.
 The server proudly said, “Enjoy your meal!,” the phrase I had taught Madeleine yesterday.